Argel-Tal/PBI-Jira/PowerBI/PowerBI publishing guide.md

         "PROD_DB_NAME" meta [IsParameterQuery=true, List={"DEV_DB_NAME", "UAT_DB_NAME", "PROD_DB_NAME"}, DefaultValue="PROD_DB_NAME", Type="Any", IsParameterQueryRequired=true]
         ```
         This is to allow quick swaps to Dev instances of the datamart for testing ETL changes.
+    - __Measures & Relationships:__
-    - Once you have tables established, you can use Tabular editor to copy Measures and Relationships between PowerBI models _(open `.pbix` and any `.pbit` file (open or not))_
+    Once you have tables established, you can use Tabular editor to copy Measures and Relationships between PowerBI models _(open `.pbix` and any `.pbit` file (open or not))_
 0. __Visual elements:__
-    - All elements have a "no-fill" background.
+    - All elements should have a "no-fill" background.
     - Element groups share a ![white](https://placehold.co/15x15/FFFFFF/FFFFFF.png) backgrounded "grouping rectangle" shape, with an applied shadow effect and a 10pt wide border.
         - I've been using different coloured borders to visually seperate element groups by type. _i.e. all headers and primary content are ![Org blue](https://placehold.co/15x15/2BB8C8/2BB8C8.png), all slicers/toggles are ![Org purple](https://placehold.co/15x15/5B217C/5B217C.png), and reset buttons are_ ![Org yellow](https://placehold.co/15x15/FFE400/FFE400.png).
+0. __Publishing:__
+    - ~~Once development is done, you need to save the file as a `.pbix` type file to enable publishing to PowerBI service.
+This file should have the same name as the report on service, so it overrides any existing content (and inherits it's settings).~~ Project File types can now publish too, don't need to use templates

 ## 05 Paginated Reports
 0. __Templates:__